The Roadmap to Your Body's Unique Expression Lies Within Nutrigenomics-Based Nutrition

 Similarly, knowing your genetic makeup can help us find the right supplements for your genes when necessary.
 For example, if we know that your genes store iron too well, we can recommend the right intervention, instead of a trial-and-error process that would happen without those genetic insights.
 Once again, knowing a person’s genetic makeup, and how their genes affect their systems, metabolism, cardiovascular health, and more, allows us to make more personalized and customized recommendations for you.

-What clients have said about genetic testing + coaching here at The Fulfilled Fork…
+What clients have said about nutrigenomic testing + holistic mental health coaching here at The Fulfilled Fork…

 “I feel like I’m prioritizing my health in a better way now and actually making choices that align with where I want to go in life.”